-When you're choosing the keyword, you're going to optimize a website page, or blog post for the one with the highest search volume probably seems like the best one.
+When choosing the keyword, you're going to optimize a website page, or blog post for the one with the highest search volume probably seems like the best one.
 However, that's not always the case.
 Sometimes, the best keyword is one that has a lower search volume.
-So, why isn't keyword search volume #1 when it comes to choosing your SEO keywords?
+So, why isn't keyword search volume #1 when choosing your SEO keywords?

 You want to choose the keyword you can rank for with the biggest search volume.
 Sometimes, the keyword you can rank for isn't the one with the biggest search volume.
 And, you know what, that's OK because the search volume isn't the most important part.
 The most important factor is your website's ability to rank for the keyword you choose.